-Secret Server uses Advanced Encryption Standard 256 bit for encrypting data in the SQL database.
+Secret Server password management software uses Advanced Encryption Standard 256 bit for encrypting data in the SQL database.

-AES 256 encryption – the Rijandael algorithm – is approved by the U.S. Government and was declared for use by NIST after a 5-year standardization process.
+AES 256 encryption – a subset of the Rijndael algorithm – is approved by the U.S. Government and was declared for use by NIST after a 5-year standardization process.

-AES 256 is the strongest encryption available for password protection software, and when you combine that with our other security features like DoubleLock, you’ll see why Secret Server is your best option for secure password storage.
+AES 256 is the strongest encryption available for password management software, which when combined with our other security features like DoubleLock, provides unsurpassed security for sensitive enterprise passwords.

 Encryption Key Per Installation